Ed.D. in Organizational Leadership

 Mission

-The Ed.D.
-Program in Organizational Leadership develops visionary leaders who are creative agents of change in transforming their diverse organizations through collaboration, innovation, positive influence, strategic thinking and a profound commitment to lifelong learning.
+The Doctor of Education (Ed.D.)
+Program in Organizational Leadership develops visionary leaders who are creative agents of change in transforming their diverse organizations through collaboration, innovation, positive influence, strategic thinking, and a profound commitment to lifelong learning.

 Program Learning Outcomes